 - Made of Iron: The Predators take quite a bit of damage before going down, the City Hunter in particular warrants mention as it survives being doused with liquid nitrogen, shotgunned multiple times, loses an arm and then crashes into a building before finally necessitating medical attention.

-- Men Are the Expendable Gender / Sorting Algorithm of Mortality: Predator, Predator 2 and Predators all have casts filled with numerous badass men... and a lone woman.
+- Men Are the Expendable Gender / Sorting Algorithm of Mortality: Predator, Predator 2, Predators and The Predator all have casts filled with numerous badass men... and a lone woman.
 No prizes for guessing which characters are guaranteed to survive.
 Averted by the Alien vs. Predator films which both have multiple female roles, allowing some of them to become victims too.
 Also averted in Predator 2, when the City Hunters kills all of the armed commuters, male or female (there's a POV shot of the Predator breaking the neck of an armed elderly woman), during the train shootout.

 - More Dakka: Spades of it, in fact.

 - Predator.
 After Blain is killed, there is potentially the most Dakka in one scene in cinema history.

 - Predator 2.
 The Colombians use grenade launchers on the LAPD and go to an armory filled with heavy firepower but are prevented from utilizing it due to the Predator's arrival.
 Later when the Predator attacks the Jamaicans in the Columbian drug lord's apartment, they unload a huge amount of firepower at once.

 - Predators has it when the hunted humans unload a huge amount of lead on attacking Predator hounds.